 Imagine looking so stunning in a dress that you changed the landscape of the internet — that’s the life J.Lo lives.
 No, really.
 When J.Lo first rocked this jungle print Versace dress at the 2000 Grammy Awards, it was so widely searched that it inspired the launch of Google Images.

 Another pivotal moment in styling history is the pink jacket J.Lo wore in her music video for "All I Have."
 The coat's baby pink hue perfectly complements her lip gloss and rosy cheeks.
-I think it's safe to say J.Lo 1000% made the case for looking fire, even while bundled up in a coat — a vibe I'm absolutely trying to emulate as we head into winter.
+I think it's safe to say J.Lo 1000% made the case for looking fire, even while bundled up in a coat — a vibe I'm absolutely trying to emulate year 'round.

-At the 2015 Met Gala, when the theme was "China: Through The Looking Glass," J.Lo donned a red, one-shoulder Versace dress designed to look as though a dragon was wrapped around her body.
-But really, one of the coolest things about this dress is that it actually looks like it’s on fire, thanks to the red gradient coming up from the bottom hem, which fades into the sheer, nude material at her hips.
+At the 2015 Met Gala, when the theme was "China: Through The Looking Glass," J.Lo donned a red, one-shoulder Versace dress designed to look like a dragon wrapped around her body.
+But really, one of the coolest things about this dress is that it actually looks like it’s on fire, thanks to the red gradient hemline, which fades into the sheer, nude material at her hips.

 J.Lo is the unofficial queen of cutouts and sparkles, and her customized vest with “J.Lo” bedazzled on the back added the most perfect personal touch when she wore it on stage at the 2015 iHeartRadio Music Festival in Las Vegas.
 In peak New Yorker fashion, she also wore a flat-brim baseball cap with a “NY” logo on it.
 And naturally, her cap was decked out in rhinestones to match her vest.
 Even more, the cutout pattern on her white bodysuit creates a dynamic silhouette, and the sneaker heels with gold chains are the cherries on top this classic J.Lo look.